 In the Foundation Stage (Nursery and Reception) children are encouraged to share books with parents.
 Reading books together should always be an enjoyable experience and a special time for children and parents alike.
 Children may also have key maths facts to practise, verbal numeracy challenges and phonics/spellings to work on.
 The class newsletters will detail other opportunities for follow-up work at home.
 Other ideas will be placed on the parents’ board in the Foundation Stage entrance area and on the year group website page.

-In Year 1 and Year 2 homework should equate to approximately 1 hour per week.
+In Year 1 and Year 2 homework should equate to approximately 1 hour per week, which will increase towards the summer term for Year 2.
 It will include reading, spellings and key facts in numeracy.
 Children may also be asked to find out about or prepare something relating to work done in class.

 In Year 3 and Year 4 homework should equate to approximately 1½ hours per week.
 Children are given spellings regularly and take home a reading book.
 They should also practise their key facts in maths (SMIRFS).
 This should equate to approximately 15 minutes per night.
 Children are also encouraged to research new topics introduced in class and are given the opportunity to share their findings with classmates.